 Welcome to the cognitive mechanics lab at UC Merced!
 Our name derives from statistical mechanics, which is a branch of physics that relates microscopic interactions to their macroscopic properties and behaviors.
 Our lab takes an analogous approach to cognitive systems.
-We study how relatively "microscopic" interactions among neural and bodily components can be related to properties and principles of cognitive function.
+We study how interactions between brain, body, and environment give rise to cognitive functions of various kinds.

 - Behavioral: Behaviors are macroscopic patterns that express cognitive functions like perception, attention, memory, and language.
 We conduct behavioral experiments to investigate the properties and principles of these patterns.